ritza-co/replit-docs-2/docs/tutorials/make-snake-game-vanilla-javascript.md

 document.addEventListener('keydown', handleKeyMove);
 ```

 We added a "keydown" event listener that is handled by the `handleKeyMove` function.
 The `handleKeyMove` function calls the `moveSnake` function if one of the arrow keys is pressed down.

-The `moveSnake` function changes the snakes direction, depending on which arrow key was pressed.
+The `moveSnake` function changes the snake's direction, depending on which arrow key was pressed.

-You will now be able to change the snakes direction using the arrow keys on your keyboard.
+You will now be able to change the snake's direction using the arrow keys on your keyboard.
 However, the snake will be able to move through the walls and move through self.
 You will also get an error in your console if you go outside of the bounds of the grid by hitting the top or bottom wall.
 We'll fix this by detecting collisions.

 ### Detecting collisions with the walls and itself